Looking for leftover salmon recipes so you don’t waste this delicious fish? From cakes to pasta to dip, there are plenty of ways to use up salmon!

 Salmon is a versatile ingredient for the next day’s hearty (and yet another winning) meal.

 Best Leftover Salmon Recipes for Quick and Easy Meals

 Salmon — grilled, broiled, or baked — is undeniably tasty and a star of many dining tables.

 Perhaps you made too much of your favorite salmon recipe, and now you’re left with a fridge chock full of fish.

-From breakfast to dinner, I bring you 13 leftover salmon recipes that’ll inspire you to make another feast.
+From breakfast to dinner, I bring you 13 leftover salmon ideas that’ll inspire you to make another feast.

-Honestly, you might develop a habit of keeping extra salmon to create these heavenly dishes.
+Honestly, you might develop a habit of keeping and using extra salmon to create these heavenly dishes.
 Let’s get started!

 1. Salmon Cakes